 These WHITE CHOCOLATE CRANBERRY SCONES are so tender and moist thanks to the heavy cream.
 They’re loaded with sweet white chocolate and tart cranberries.

-White chocolate chips on the other hand…If I make something with those, I know our “compromises” are more likely to lean my way.
-I recently made some chocolate chip scones that I loved, and that motivated me to make some white chocolate scones for my hubby.
+White chocolate chips on the other hand…he’s a fanatic.
+I recently made some chocolate chip scones that I loved, and that motivated me to make some white chocolate scones for the husband.

 How to make cream scones:

-First when you mix the ingredients together be patient with the cream.
-As you are mixing these together, it will seem like it isn’t getting moist enough, but stick with it.
+As you are mixing these together, it will seem like there isn’t enough liquid, but stick with it.
 As you continue to mix it will all work out.